andrew-plowright/TileManager/cran-comments.md

 ## Reverse dependencies

-Package only has one reverse dependency: ForestTools.
-All checks passed.
+Package has no reverse depencies.

 ## Notes

-Added examples for 'TileScheme.R'
+Removed several deprecated functions: see NEWS file.